-Jenn has co-authored several peer-reviewed articles in the field of sensors and actuators and is also a co-inventor on three US patent matters.
+Jenn has co-authored several peer-reviewed articles in the field of sensors and actuators and is also a co-inventor on three US patents.

 Santa Clara University School of Law, 2015, J.D.